tony19/logback-android/README.md

 -----

 ### *Eclipse*
 Logback-Android is currently built from Eclipse using Android's [ADT Plugin][20].
+You can import the pre-configured project from the `eclipse/logback-android` subdirectory (you'll have to customize a couple paths in the `.classpath` file).

+**OR** you can setup your own Eclipse project as outlined below.
 The goal is to create `logback-android.jar`, containing only the `logback-core` and `logback-classic` modules with select features omitted.
-The toughest part is setting up your Eclipse project as outlined below.

  1. Create new Android project.